box/box-ios-sdk/docs/usage/devicepins.md

 Get Device Pins for Enterprise
 ------------------------------

 To retrieve information about the device pins active for the enterprise, call [`client.devicePins.listForEnterprise(enterpriseId: String, marker: String?, limit: Int?, direction: OrdeDirection?, fields: [String]?)`][get-device-pins] with the ID of the enterpise.
-This method will return an iterator object in the completion that you can use to retrieve device pins for the enterprise.
+This method will return an iterator object in the completion, which is used to retrieve device pins for the enterprise.

 ```swift
 client.devicePins.listForEnterprise(enterpriseId: "12345", direction: .ascending) { results in